accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate video-only or synchronised time-based media with audio description on the screen.
+1. Locate on the screen video-only or synchronised time-based media with audio description.
 1. Check that the audio description is
 	- relevant (all important visual information is present);
 	- correctly synchronised